What is a Push Notification? Why Are They Important?

-10. By enriching the push notifications with images, GIFs and videos in the push notifications, companies can generate a 25% increase in the click rates.
+10. By enriching the push notifications with images, GIFs, and videos in the push notifications, companies can generate a 25% increase in click rates.
 (Source: The Push Notification & In-App Message Benchmark For Mobile Apps by Accengage)

 If you are wondering “If push notifications really work”, we have got an answer!
 Read ahead for the detaIled benefits that push notifications bring for businesses:

-2. Enhances brand consistency – Most of the users appreciate valuable and current information like last-minute deals, special offers or coupons which tend to work positively by enhancing brand consistency.
-Push notification brings back users on your app when they tend to forget your app.
-So, sending such offers and deals through push notifications help brands reach their customers more often.
+2. Enhances brand consistency – Most of the users appreciate valuable and current information like last-minute deals, special offers, or coupons which tend to work positively by enhancing brand consistency.
+Push notification brings back users to your app when they tend to forget your app.
+So, sending such offers and deals through push notifications helps brands reach their customers more often.

-5. Saves time – Last but not least, push notifications help marketers to save a lot of time.
-Creating a newsletter or even an email consumes a lot of time and creating compelling and engaging ads, offers, articles or blog posts need a lot of resources.
+5. Saves time – Last but not least, push notifications to help marketers to save a lot of time.
+Creating a newsletter or even an email consumes a lot of time and creating compelling and engaging ads, offers, articles, or blog posts needs a lot of resources.
 Push notifications in such cases come in handy as they are pretty much less time-taking and concise.